brendan-kormos/rc1023-code-solutions/es6-operators/es6-operators-quiz-notes.md

 - What is the `??` (nullish coalescing) operator and how does it differ from `||`? nullish coalescing checks if a value is null or undefined, || checks if something is true
 - What is the `?:` (ternary) operator?
-How does it differ from `if/else`? it assigns values conditionally and reads as an if else statement. it differs because if/else can not be used in assigning values
+How does it differ from `if/else`? runs code conditionally and reads as an if else statement and can be used to assign values conditionally. it differs because if/else can not be used in assigning values
 - What is the `?.` (optional chaining) operator?
 When would you use it? used to check the existence of a property exists within an object
 - What is `...` (spread) syntax?
 How do you use it with arrays and objects?